Home // About Aristos // Contact Aristos // What Art Is // Other Sites // Support Aristos! // Search // Archives

 7/23: Baltimore Sun: "National Symphony to Introduce Real-Time Twittered Program Notes."
 (As if reading printed program notes before or during a concert were not bad enough.
 See the critic's response to my comment, as well as a reader's comment [three below mine], and 7/30 item above.)

-7/17: Real Clear Arts (AJ): "Does the NEH [National Endowment for the Humanities] Know that Philosophers Exist?
+7/17: Real Clear Arts (AJ): "Does the NEH [National Endowment for the Humanities] Know That Philosophers Exist?
 They Don't Think So."
-(On the $25,000 "Enduring Questions" grants awarded by the NEH, and the suggestion that "what is art?" be one of the EQs.)
+(On the $25,000 "Enduring Questions" grants awarded by the NEH, and the suggestion that "What is art?" be one of the EQs.)

 7/14: Real Clear Arts (AJ): "(Untitled) The Satire: It Targets Contemporary Art and Music."
 (On "a movie that's bound to infuriate the contemporary art and contemporary music worlds, make them howl with knowing laughter, or both.")